ANSH3LL/dahlia/content/docs/overview/introduction.md

 ## Installation

-You need to have the [Solar2D simulator](https://github.com/coronalabs/corona/releases) installed before you can run or build projects made in dahlia.
+You need to install solar2d before you can run or build game projects made with dahlia.
+However, you do not need to have the engine installed to open or edit these projects.

+You can get the latest version of Solar2D from [github](https://github.com/coronalabs/corona/releases).

 You can get the latest version of Dahlia Studio from [itch.io](https://ansh3ll.itch.io/dahlia).
 Download and uncompress the zip file and run `Dahlia Studio.exe`